scout0773/todo/README.md

 # Todo

 Learning to build a to-do app using Python and Tkinter.
+Check `features.TODO` to find out what I will be adding soon.

 ## Prerequisites